deliteser112/eclipse-platform-releng-buildtools/docs/code-structure.md

 2.9.2.3](https://tools.ietf.org/html/rfc5730#section-2.9.2.3) for their protocol specification.

-Poll messages are stored by the system as entities in Datastore.
+Poll messages are stored by the system as entities in the database.
 All poll messages have an event time at which they become active; any poll request before that time will not return the poll message.
 For example, every domain when created enqueues a speculative poll message for the automatic renewal of the